 Belzutifan may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away:

-• fever, cough, shortness of breath, or other signs of infection
+- fever, cough, or other signs of infection

 Some side effects can be serious.
 If you experience any of these symptoms, call your doctor immediately or get emergency medical treatment: